sourcebroker/urlguard/README.rst

 In the background those both options check for all query parameter that does not exists on ``typolink.addQueryString.include``, ``typolink.addQueryString.includePluginsNamespaces`` and if so then adds them to ``addQueryString.exclude`` list.

-If you are unsure if you need those options then read :ref:`Background` and :ref:`Flooding problems of addQueryString`.
+If you are unsure if you need those options then read `Background`_ and `Flooding problems of addQueryString`_.

 Because ``addQueryString.includePluginsNamespaces`` is enabled by default then you do not need to change your TypoScript code after this extension installation.
 You will be safe from flooding by default!